Éric Roy (footballer): Sacking and prosecution

-After a phone call in May 2012 for a prior interview, he was officially dismissed on 11 June 2012 for serious misconduct.
-The club through its dismissal letter asserted that Roy made a 12-day trip to Argentina with an unlicensed agent despite opposition from management and without prior preparation.
+After a phone call in May 2012 for a prior interview, Roy was officially dismissed on 11 June 2012 for serious misconduct.
+The club through its dismissal letter asserted that he made a 12-day trip to Argentina with an unlicensed agent despite opposition from management and without prior preparation.
 Roy appealed to the Nice Labor Court, and a judgment was issued in June 2013: the dismissal had no real and serious cause and condemned the employer for nonpayment (€22,159 in addition to paid leave relating thereto as a reminder of salary, €97,500 in addition to paid vacation relating thereto as compensation in lieu of notice, €113,750 in severance pay, €37,573 in addition to paid vacation relating to it match and classification bonuses, €90,000 in addition to paid holidays relating thereto as maintenance bonus, €300,000 as damages for unfair dismissal, €3,000 on the basis of the provisions of article 700 of the code of civil procedure besides whole costs).

-OGC Nice appealed the decision.
+Nice appealed the decision.
 First, that Roy should not have received his second remuneration as supervisor from November 2011 to the extent that it was agreed that he would give up, from that date, the daily management of the first team to occupy only its function of sports director.
 Second, Nice considered that the dismissal was perfectly regular, even in the absence of prior referral to the Legal Commission of the Professional Football League, and this insofar as its employee was not covered by the charter professional football, but the collective agreement for administrative and similar football staff (CCPAAF).
-Third, the Club considered that Roy's dismissal was perfectly justified in view of his insubordination and his lack of loyalty.
+Third, the club considered that Roy's dismissal was perfectly justified in view of his insubordination and his lack of loyalty.

 The case ended with Nice paying Roy nearly €300,000 for a wrongful dismissal.

 Lens

-On 30 September 2017, he was appointed sporting director of RC Lens.
+On 30 September 2017, Roy was appointed sporting director of Lens.
 He left the position in April 2019.